mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 digit.

 To change the storage engine for all tables on the destination, specify the new engine with the :option:`--new-storage-engine` option.
-If the new engine specified is available on the destination, all tables are changed to use the engine.
+If the destination server supports the new engine, all tables will use that engine.

 Similarly, you can specify a different default storage engine with the :option:`--default-storage-engine` option.
-If the engine specified is available on the destination, any table that specifies a storage engine that is not on the destination uses the new default engine.
+If the destination server supports the engine, any table that specifies a storage engine that the server does not support will use the new default engine.
 Note that this overrides the default storage engine mechanism on the server.

-If the option :option:`--default-storage-engine` or :option:`--new-storage-engine` is supplied and the storage engine specified does not exist, a warning shall be issued and the default storage engine setting on the server shall be used instead.
+If the :option:`--default-storage-engine` or :option:`--new-storage-engine`
+option is given and the destination server does not support the specified storage engine, a warning is issued and the default storage engine setting on the server is used instead.

 The operation uses a consistent snapshot by default to read from the database(s) selected.
 You can change the locking mode by using the